 I have been a high school experiential educator for over a decade, and my dominant approach has been self-directed project-based learning.
 Students design and execute their projects from start to finish with my guidance.
 But it's not perfect.
 That is the reality.

-Favorite Classroom Project Based Learning Materials that Nurture Powerful Student-Led PBLs9/12/2022 Student-led project-based learning doesn’t have to be difficult, expensive, challenging, or time-consuming to set up.
+Student-led project-based learning doesn’t have to be difficult, expensive, challenging, or time-consuming to set up.

 Self-directed PBL is, however, a very unique learning experience, and the classroom or homeschool should be set up in a way that is conducive to self-direction and the distinct elements of project-based learning.
 There are not specific classroom project-based learning materials required for student-led PBL, but I do have some suggestions for general supplies that do nurture these experiences.
 Let’s dive in.
+What is experiential learning anyway?
+How is experiential learning defined?
+What does K12 classroom experiential learning look like?
+What are the characteristics of experiential learning?
+What are examples of experiential learning?
+What are experiential learning activities?
+Why is experiential learning important and what are the benefits?
+I get these questions a lot.

 "I would love to start teaching project-based learning to student-led learners, but I'm a beginner and I'm feeling really uncertain and overwhelmed by the learning curve".

 I get this comment in my inbox quite often and my response is always that you have to start student-directed project-based learning somewhere.
 You might as well start now and with a few tricks of the trade in your back pocket.
-Student-led project-based learning is a fantastic approach for any classroom or homeschool.
-The benefits are enormous.
-Learning is personalized, exciting, real-world, and offers a portfolio of 21st-century skill-building opportunities.

 What is project-based learning?
 What is self-directed learning and how is self-directed project-based learning different than standard PBL?
 Why is self-directed project-based learning important for learners?